This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 You must have Download permission to the post and a JMP Live connection set up in JMP.

-From a post, click Open in JMP Image shown here.
+From a post, click Image shown here to open the content in JMP.
 The content is downloaded to your machine and opens in JMP as a JMP Project.
 See Download Posts as JMP Projects.

 See All of Your Posts